Shivansh-Rajput01/Shivansh-Rajput01/README.md

 - 👋 Hi, I’m Shivansh, pursing B.Tech CSE specialized in CORE.
 - 👀 Interested in solving data structures and algorithms problem statememt and web development.
-- 🌱 Currently learning Reactjs, Supabase and frontend related tech stacks.
+- 🌱 Currently learning backend technologies like Nodejs, Supabase and frontend related tech stacks.
 - 💞️ Looking to collaborate on GITHUB account and as well as my linkedIn account.
-- 📫 How to reach me :- contact no.(9123256384) and gmail :- shivansjrajput2002@gmail.com
+- 📫 How to reach me :- contact no.- 9123256384 and gmail :- shivansjrajput2002@gmail.com
 - ⚡ Fun fact: I enjoy playing cricket and passionate about emerging technologies like MERN, AI/ML, DSA etc.

 <!---